January: Turning the page

 1. Just write.

 August: Journal Two

-I thought I might not like this process – to cut and trim and pare away at the words, but actually my overall feeling is that I’m both interested and curious to see what is revealed.
-I liken it, I guess, to a sculptor or a kaiwhakairo … perhaps they start with a block of tōtara, or Oamaru stone and do a rough cut first to get an overall impression of the final carving, step back, take a good long look, think, then reach for a different tool to finely carve the detail, to hone and shape until a point of satisfaction and completion.
+I thought I might not like this process – to cut and trim and pare away the words, but actually, my overall feeling is that I’m both interested and curious to see what is revealed.
+I liken it, I guess, to a sculptor or a kaiwhakairo … perhaps they start with a block of tōtara or Ōamaru stone and do a rough cut first to get an overall impression of the final carving, step back, take a good long look, think, then reach for a different tool to finely carve the detail, to hone and shape to a point of satisfaction and completion.

-Tina’s guidance has equipped me with this tool, now I just need to practice using it.
-I look forward to the day when I can sit back with the printouts of two stories: the one I started off with in one hand, and the finished product in the other.
+Tina’s guidance has equipped me with this tool; now I just need to practise using it.
+I look forward to the day when I can sit back with the printouts of two stories: the one I started off with in one hand and the finished product in the other.

 Hei tērā mārama koutou katoa.

 I am many things … I am a mother, a gardener, a teacher, a researcher, a facilitator, an evaluator …

 But am I a writer?